This topic describes the best practice for optimizing the performance of querying internal tables in Hologres.

 analyzecommand to collect statistics information for both tables that are involved in the JOIN operation.

-analyzecommand, the tables that are involved in the JOIN operation are displayed in the correct locations.
-Table tmp1 is displayed above Table tmp.
-Table tmp is used to create a hash table, as shown in the following figure.
+analyzecommand, the tables that are involved in the JOIN operation are processed in the correct sequence.
+The following figure shows the execution result of the explain command after the analyze command is run.
+Table tmp1 is processed before Table tmp.
+Table tmp is used to create a hash table.
 The number of rows in Table tmp1 is 10 million.
 This indicates that the statistics information is updated.

-analyze tablecommand and then run an import task.
-This can improve the system efficiency:
+analyzecommand before you run an import task.
+This can systematically improve efficiency.

 - An OOM exception occurs when multiple tables are joined.